MathieuDelcer/MathieuDelcer.github.io/_posts/2022-11-01-CKAD_study_notes.md

       matchLabels:
         name: prod
 ```
-Here, the rule applies if the pod meets either of the two conditions: ns=prod OR name=api-pod.
+Here, the rule applies if the pod meets either of the two conditions: ns=prod OR name=api-pod

 ```yaml
 - from: